 Restructuring the Current 50-Year Pension Debt Repayment Schedule

-Here’s the background: Under a 1994 state law, state government must allocate enough money each year to TRS and the other pension systems to gradually raise all of the systems’ funded status to 90 percent in 2045.
-The current funding law requires a state contribution in FY 2020 of $9.1 billion, which equals 21 percent of the state’s general fund revenues.
+Here’s the background: Under a 1994 state law, state government must allocate enough money each year to TRS and the other pension systems to gradually raise all the systems’ funded status to 90 percent in 2045.
+To do this, the current payment schedule requires a state contribution in FY 2020 of $9.1 billion for all the state’s systems.
+That equals 22 percent of the state’s general fund revenues.

 Pension Obligation Bonds

-In the spring of 2020, state government would borrow $2 billion and use the proceeds to supplement the FY 2020 annual contribution to TRS and the other pension systems.
-If the $2 billion is split proportionately based on each system’s pension debt, between $1 billion and $1.2 billion could be available to TRS.
+Because of the COVID-19 pandemic and the state’s response to the virus, Gov. Pritzker delayed plans to borrow $2 billion and use the proceeds to supplement the FY 2020 annual contribution to TRS and the other pension systems.
+TRS would have received between $1 billion and $1.2 billion.

-The two “accelerated pension payment” programs enacted in 2018 – commonly known as the “buyout” options – would be made permanent.
-Under current law the buyout options would automatically expire at the end of FY 2021.
+The two “accelerated pension payment” programs enacted in 2018 – commonly known as the “buyout” options – are available to members until 2024.
+Originally, the buyout options were set to expire at the end of FY 2021.

-One program is only for retiring Tier 1 members.
+One program is for retiring Tier 1 members only.
 TRS asks every Tier 1 member when he/she fills out retirement paperwork whether he/she wants to participate.
 Members who choose to accept the program: